noamross/rchie/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+⛔️ ARCHIVED - No longer supported or maintained ⛔️

 # rchie: An R parser for ArchieML <img src="man/figures/logo.png" align="right" />

 [![Project Status: Unsupported – The project has reached a stable, usable state but the author(s) have ceased all work on it.
 A new maintainer may be desired.](https://www.repostatus.org/badges/latest/unsupported.svg)](https://www.repostatus.org/#unsupported)